lazysasha/barista-service/assignment.md

 This will create a docker image of the application.

 The last step is to just run it:

 ```
 docker run -i --rm -p 8080:8080 quarkus-coffeehouse/coffeehouse-service
 ```

-You can now access the application at the usual addresses and endpoints.
+> ![Test][check] You can now access the application at the usual addresses and endpoints.

-### Bonus round
+### Bonus rounds

+If you want to continue extending this application, you can use (some of) the bonus assignments below.
+There is no solution given for these assignments.

+#### Adding API documentation and test with Swagger UI

+Add some OpenAPI documentation to the application and services and test these services using swagger-ui.
+For more information see [Quarkus - Using OpenAPI and Swagger UI](https://quarkus.io/guides/openapi-swaggerui)

+#### Make the application non-blocking

-- To remove the blocking operations , make database access fully reactive with R2DBC (you're on your own here!)
+To remove the blocking operations, make database access fully reactive with R2DBC (you're on your own here!).
+For more information see [Quarkus - Reactive SQL Clients](https://quarkus.io/guides/reactive-sql-clients)

+#### More

+If you are not done yet, you can check out more [Quarkus - Guides](https://quarkus.io/guides/) to implement new features in this application.

 [check]: checkmark.png